Streamweaver/firebase-socialauth/README.md

 1. See login user compoenent for how to do a basic login.
     1.  note the constructor subscribing to the authstate of the users if you want an example of reading that in your app.

+## ToTry out
+1. Note the environment import method in the difference example and try that to import firebase config.
+1. Try a couple of social auth methods.